MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMProgram.md

 ```

 ### -Duration

-Specifies the maximum amount of time the program is expected to run.
+Specifies the maximum amount of time that you expect the program to run.
 The default value is 120 minutes.

 ```yaml
 Type: Int32